Committee of 300: Later theory

 Arthur Cherep-Spiridovich wrote that the group may also be known as the "Hidden Hand", which is headed by the Rothschild family of international financiers and based loosely around many of the top national banking institutions and royal families of the world.
 This version of the conspiracy theory claims that the Rothschild family are merely a part of the club and not the leaders.

 In popular culture

-The Committee of 300 is the main antagonist of the Science Adventure series.
+The Committee of 300 is the main antagonist of the Science Adventure multimedia series.